ShuangZhao95/EC601-Cancer-Detection/README.md

 ### Project Description

-### See out website ar https://coolproject-visit.firebaseapp.com
+### See our website at https://coolproject-visit.firebaseapp.com

 [In this project we will be working on the kaggle competition.](https://www.kaggle.com/c/msk-redefining-cancer-treatment "https://www.kaggle.com/c/msk-redefining-cancer-treatment")